jackhallybone/GlanceCal/README.md

 ### To Consider:
+- Option to choose which calendars are displayed
+- Option to hide events when device is locked
 - Should I be using a framework to share the `ManageEventData` code?
 - Head the extension view with the day of the week and date of the day shown
 - Show reminders due today and tomorrow (and any overdue?)